ttobaegi/Tensorflow-developers-certificate/course1-assignments.md

 <a name='1-2'></a>
 ### WEEK 2.
 Introduction to Computer Vision

+- Fashion MNIST : 70,000 of 28x28 Greyscale Fashion images used
+- 10 output neurons : 10 different labels
+- `Relu` : It only returns x if x is greater than zero
+- Spliting data into training and test sets to test a network with previously unseen data.
+- `on_epoch_end` method gets called when an epoch finishes.
+- `callbacks=` parameter to you set in your fit function to tell it to use callbacks.

 #### Exercise 2 (Handwriting Recognition)
 In the course you learned how to do classificaiton using Fashion MNIST, a data set containing items of clothing.
 There's another, similar dataset called MNIST which has items of handwriting -- the digits 0 through 9.
 Write an **MNIST classifier** that trains to 99% accuracy or above, and does it without a fixed number of epochs -- i.e. you should stop training once you reach that level of accuracy.